 Government grants are recognised where there is reasonable assurance that the grant will be received and all attached conditions will be complied with.
-Government grants relating to costs are recognised on a systematic basis in the profit and loss account within other operating income.
+Government grants relating to turnover are recognised as income over the periods when the related costs are incurred.